richhaar/safecast/README.md

 ## Features

-* Header-only library for easy integration.
 * Supports casting between signed and unsigned integers of different sizes.
+* Header-only library.
-* Throws exceptions for overflow and underflow conditions.
+* Throws exceptions for overflow and underflow conditions with useful exception messages.
-* Compile-time checks to ensure type safety.
 * No external dependencies.